Stereotypes of Hispanic and Latino Americans in the United States: Entertainment and marketing industries

-According to a Framing Latinas: Hispanic women through the lenses of Spanish-language and English-language news media, a 2010 paper by Teresa Correa, Latinas have been historically depicted as possessing one of two completely-contrasting identities.
-They have been depicted as either "virginal", "passive" and "dependent on men" or as "hot-tempered", "tempestuous", "promiscuous" and "sexy".
+According to Teresa Correa's 2010 study "Framing Latinas: Hispanic women through the lenses of Spanish-language and English-language news media," Latinas have been historically depicted as either "virginal", "passive" and "dependent on men" or as "hot-tempered", "tempestuous", "promiscuous" and "sexy".
 A 2005 study conducted by Dana Mastro and Elizabeth Behm-Morawitz, professors of communication studies at the University of Arizona, found depictions of Latina Americans on primetime television are both limited and biased.
-The study analyzed the frequency and the quality of the depictions of Hispanic individuals on primetime television in 2002.
-The study found that "Latinas were the laziest characters in primetime... they were the least intelligent, most verbally aggressive, embodied the lowest work ethic, and (alongside whites) were the most ridiculed."
-According to the same studies, the marketing industry has also played a role in stereotyping females with Hispanic origin by using the stereotypical identities to sell product.
-Specifically, the bodies of Latina women have been used and sexualized to sell product targeted to men.
+The study analyzed the frequency and quality of the depictions of Hispanic individuals on primetime television in 2002, finding that "Latinas were the laziest characters in primetime... they were the least intelligent, most verbally aggressive, embodied the lowest work ethic, and (alongside whites) were the most ridiculed."
+Research has also examined marketing's use of stereotypical imagery.
 According to Mary Gilly, a professor of business at the University of California Irvine, Latina women, in particular, are eroticized in the marketing industry because of their frequent portrayal as "tempestuous", "promiscuous" or "sexy".

 Fiery Latina and the hot señorita

-Stereotypical identities that have spurred from the idea that Hispanic and Latina women are "hot-tempered", "tempestuous", "promiscuous" and "sexy" include the "fiery Latina" and the "hot señorita".
-Both stem from the fact that Hispanic and Latina women are continually sexualized and eroticized in popular programming and in the entertainment industry as a whole.
-Recent examples include Sofia Vergara's character on Modern Family, but examples date back to the 1920s and 1930s with "Dolores del Río playing the exotic and passionate lover of the 1920s, and Carmen Miranda playing sexy and bombshell characters in the 1930s and 1940s."
-In Modern Family, Vergara portrays Gloria Delgado-Pritchett, a "trophy wife" often seen in provocative clothing and high heeled shoes.
-She often has trouble pronouncing English words and speaks with a heavy accent.
-Among the contemporary depictions accused of promoting the "Latina bombshell" include Iris Chacón's image, Naya Rivera in Glee, and Shakira and Jennifer Lopez's music videos.
+The "fiery Latina" and "hot señorita" stereotypes portray Hispanic and Latina women as "hot-tempered", "tempestuous", "promiscuous" and "sexy."
+These portrayals appear across decades of entertainment.
+Dolores del Río played stereotypical Latin lover characters in the 1920s, while Carmen Miranda portrayed sexualized bombshell roles in the 1930s and 1940s.
+Sofia Vergara's character on Modern Family follows this pattern, portraying Gloria Delgado-Pritchett, a "trophy wife" who wears provocative clothing and high heels and speaks with a heavy accent.
+Contemporary depictions cited as promoting the "Latina bombshell" include Iris Chacón's image, Naya Rivera in Glee, and Shakira and Jennifer Lopez's music videos.